-The definition of the modern workforce is changing and with millennials playing the strongest role in ruling the business world, the employee expectations from the top-level management are shifting.
-Nevertheless, today’s working generation is a lot different from what the employees used to be 10 years back.
-Knowledge workers and the field-force are becoming more responsibility-oriented and production-driven with a tendency to get more done in less time.
+The definition of the modern workforce is changing, and with millennials playing the most vital role in ruling the business world, employee expectations from top-level management are shifting.
+Nevertheless, today’s working generation is very different from what the employees used to be 10 years ago.
+Knowledge workers and the field force are becoming more responsibility-oriented and production-driven, with a tendency to get more done in less time.

-In simplest terms, ‘telecommuting’ is the ability to complete office works from anywhere and anytime, without having to physically be present in the office premise or building.
-Also known as e-commuting, telecommuting offers the much-needed flexibility to employees and enables them to work from anywhere outside the brick-and-mortar office space – be it from home, be it from somewhere while traveling or from various other places like a coffee shop, a library, a hotel room or even from a children’s park!
+In its simplest terms, “telecommuting” is the ability to complete office work anywhere and anytime without physically being present in the office premises or building.
+Also known as e-commuting, telecommuting offers much-needed flexibility to employees and enables them to work from anywhere outside the brick-and-mortar office space – be it from home, be it from somewhere while traveling, or from various other places like a coffee shop, a library, a hotel room or even a children’s park!

-Companies spend a lot in interviewing and training employees and hence it is always advisable to adopt progressive employee-flexibility policies like telecommuting to retain the best talents.
-Another advantage of remote work is that the employees will have the ability to be on-the-go to physically meet a specific customer or stakeholder whenever required by the business.
-Executives who have the flexibility to telecommute have shown 100% satisfaction, happiness and engagement towards their work and at the office.
-Companies with telecommuting options can often save money in expenses around space, equipment and electricity and other operational costs.
+Companies spend a lot in interviewing and training employees; hence, it is always advisable to adopt progressive employee-flexibility policies like telecommuting to retain the best talents.
+Another advantage of remote work is that the employees can be on-the-go to physically meet a specific customer or stakeholder whenever required by the business.
+Executives who have the flexibility to telecommute have shown 100% satisfaction, happiness, and engagement towards their work and at the office.
+Companies with telecommuting options can often save money in expenses around space, equipment and electricity, and other operational costs.

-Like every coin has two sides, telecommuting also comes with some unavoidable disadvantages.
-Apart from the situational feeling of isolation that working from home sometimes bring in, there can other distractions like a crying child, an annoying pet, uninvited guests and so on.
-There may be occasions wherein glitches in communication channels hinders team collaboration and a lack of direct supervision sometimes pose a challenge, and above all, there’ll always be concerns about security breaches of corporate data and other mission-critical enterprise information in case of device theft or loss.
+Like every coin has two sides, telecommuting also has some unavoidable disadvantages.
+Apart from the situational isolation that working from home sometimes brings, there can be other distractions like a crying child, an annoying pet, uninvited guests, etc. There may be occasions where glitches in communication channels hinder team collaboration, and a lack of direct supervision sometimes poses a challenge.
+Above all, there’ll always be concerns about security breaches of corporate data and other mission-critical enterprise information in case of device theft or loss.

-If done with perfect management and planning while protecting the corporate data with robust IT security policies, telecommuting proves to be of immensely advantageous for both companies as well as the employees – ensuring employee productivity, job satisfaction, enhanced engagement, improved customer experience, and company cost savings, all at once.
+If done with perfect management and planning while protecting the corporate data with robust IT security policies, telecommuting proves to be immensely advantageous for both companies as well as the employees – ensuring employee productivity, job satisfaction, enhanced engagement, improved customer experience, and company cost savings, all at once.